skyler544/fprog-drawing-program/README.md

 - `make` --- Build the Docker image and start the application
 - `make stop` --- Stop the running container.
 - `make clean` --- Stop the running container, then remove it and the built image.

+## Usage

+Visit the running application at `localhost:8080`.
+Left clicks start and end lines, while right clicks end shapes.
+The undo and redo buttons do what you would expect.